 The political conference on the future of Ruanda-Urundi, the Belgian trust territories adjoining the Congo Republic, continued at Ostand, Belgian, Jan.
 11.

-The political conference on the future of Ruanda-Urundi, the Belgian trust territories adjoining the Congo Republic, continued at Ostand, Belgian, Jan.
+Background: The political conference on the future of Ruanda-Urundi, the Belgian trust territories adjoining the Congo Republic, continued at Ostand, Belgian, Jan.
 11. Count Harold d'Aspremont Lyndon, the Belgian Minister for African Affairs, said the legislative elections this month would permit the establishment of a democratic structure and increasing autonomy.

 The conference - it is being held in private - is under the chairmanship of Mr. Van den Abeele, Secretary-General of the African Affairs Department.
 Attending it are; Mr. Biroli (representing the Urundi political parties), and Mr. Dorinville (Ambassador of Haiti and President of the United Nations delegation at the conference).
 In addition to the U.N. delegation, Mr. Kaybanda and Mr. Biroli have supporting delegations.